benbria/d3.chart.bubble-matrix/README.md

   * Tested on Chrome 30, Firefox 22 and IE10;
-  * does not resize the headers font, if the chart is dynamically resized to be tiny, it won't be very good (but you can change the font with CSS);
+  * does not resize the headers font, if the chart is dynamically resized to be tiny, it may not be very good-looking (but you can change the font with CSS or via d3.chart layer events);
-  * does not support — yet — slanted headers;
+  * does not support — yet — slanted headers to accomodate long texts;
-  * animations can become slow if you have a lot of bubbles displayed;
+  * animations might become slow if you have a lot of bubbles displayed.
-  * Async.
-Module Definition is implemented but have not been tested — properly supporting and testing it is in the roadmap.

-Please, feel free to open pull requests to make any change.
+Please feel free to open pull requests to make any change.
 See [CONTRIBUTING](CONTRIBUTING.md).